danchoi/vmail/README.markdown

     # all messages from this person
     from barackobama@whitehouse.gov

+    # you can also omit the host part of the email address
+    from barackobama

     # subject field search; use double quotes to enclose multiple words
     subject "unix philosophy"